smw1218/windygo/README.md

      sudo cp arrows/fonts.xml /etc/ImageMagick-6

-Edit /etc/ImageMagick/type.xml and add this line between `<typemap>` and `</typemap>`:
+Edit /etc/ImageMagick-6/type.xml and add this line between `<typemap>` and `</typemap>`:

      <include file="fonts.xml" />

 I also created a custom font using [fontcustom](http://fontcustom.com/).
-Ir provides all the compass directions.
+It provides all the compass directions.
 The font is in arrows/CompassArrows/CompassArrows.ttf and must be copied to a system font directory (for some reason on raspberry pi, gnuplot did not work with just setting GDFONTPATH):

      sudo cp arrows/CompassArrows/CompassArrows.ttf /usr/share/fonts/truetype/freefont/